 Is therapy needed after surgery?

-Yes, therapy supervised by a trained hand therapist is almost always required after any joint replacement surgery, usually for several months.
+Yes, therapy supervised by a trained hand therapist is almost always required after any type of replacement surgery, usually for several months.
 Special splints are generally used depending on which joint was replaced and how the surgery was done (see Figure 2).

-How can you ensure the best results after joint replacement surgery?
+How can you ensure the best results after your surgery?

 (c) 2007 American Society for Surgery of the Hand.
 Developed by the ASSH Public Education Committee